gsoules/MkDocs/digital-archive/docs/plugins/avanthybrid.md

 hybrid-delete-all
 :   The `hybrid-delete-all` action requests that AvantHybrid delete *every* hybrid item from the Digital Archive.
+    It will also delete any files attached to those items and remove any relationships for those items.

     **Use this action with caution**.
-The only times you might use it are if you no longer want records from another database to appear in the Digital Archive, or if you have changed which columns are being imported and you want to delete all the old hybrid items and import all of them again.
+The only time you should use it are if you no longer want records from another database to appear in the Digital Archive.

     **Important:** The delete all action is performed as a [bulk import](#bulk-import) whether or not `bulk` is passed in the `options` argument.
 As such, you must